Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 | 512 point<br/>(256 x 512)<br/> - x10    |  1950.775                           |   713.74                   | 20                   | 81%         | 260                        | 17%          | 11360    |  3654    |    5411                   |  360.5203259                                 |
 | 2048 point<br/>(1024 x 2048)<br/> - x10 |  1746.537                           |   12861.968                | 20                   | 88%         | 520                        | 9%           | 11360    |  3654    |    6606                   |  264.3864672                                 |

-From these observations it can be seen that with the increase in the FFT point size, the window buffer size used in the AI Engines increases, and with that the throughput increases as well.
-By increasing the `TP_WINDOW_VSIZE` parameter in the FFT AI Engine graph, the throughput can be further increased, especially for the lower point sizes, but the AI Engine mapper/router could encounter issues due to the higher memory requirement.
+These observations show that with the increase in the FFT point size, the window buffer size used in the AI Engines increases, and with that, the throughput increases.
+Increasing the `TP_WINDOW_VSIZE` parameter in the FFT AI Engine graph can further increase the throughput, especially for the lower point sizes.
+Still, the AI Engine mapper/router could encounter issues due to the higher memory requirement.

-Furthermore, the FFT point sizes increase, the power does _not_ increase proportionately, so the performance per Watt maintains an increasing trend in the beginning and saturates towards the end.
+Furthermore, the FFT point sizes increase and the power does _not_ increase proportionately, so the performance per Watt maintains an increasing trend initially and saturates towards the end.

 </details>